biu6iu/OnlyChats_v2/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-An online forum which facilitates low pressure, dynamic discussion within a community of friends.
-Onlychats allows users to spontaneously converse with their peers, incite topic based discussion, ask for advice, and foster connections.
-Our goal was to build upon the fundamentals of Reddit, the self proclaimed “heart of the internet”, but allow for a more local and conversational vibe.
+Onlychats is an online forum designed for low-pressure, dynamic conversations among friends and peers.
+Whether you're sparking a topic-based discussion, asking for advice, or simply chatting with your community, Onlychats offers a space for spontaneous, authentic connection.

-We are incorporating the community vibe of Instagram, the self expression aspect of Twitter and the topic prompted discussion of Reddit, creating a minimal and soft user interface, to form Onlychats, an individualised online space where ideas are grown and discussion is inspired.
+Inspired by the depth of Reddit, the community feel of Instagram, and the self-expression of Twitter, OnlyChats brings these elements together in a minimalist, soft-toned interface.
+The result is a personalised online space where ideas grow naturally and discussions feel genuine.

-We want to allow users to have chat about their niches and connect authentically with their community.

-features of the app:
+## App features
- - user authentication, sign up and login
+- **User Authentication:** Sign up and log in securely with Firebase authentication.
- - dashboard/feed which shows the current group chats
+- **Dashboard/Feed:** View and browse your current active group chats in a simple, mobile-first feed.
- - when you enter the chatroom, an easy, low pressure conversation chatroom
+- **Low-Pressure Chatrooms:** Enter easygoing, conversation-driven chatrooms built for spontaneous discussion.
- - You can ask for advice, opinion on a topic, weekly favourites, there are also suggested AI prompts if you can’t choose
+- **Prompt-Based Discussions:** Ask for advice, share opinions, post weekly favourites, or choose from suggested AI-generated prompts if you're unsure.
- - kind of like instagram notes if the notes could create discussion and reddit if it were more conversational and less stress
+- **Instagram Notes Meets Reddit:** Inspired by Instagram Notes — if they evolved into full discussions — and Reddit — if it were more casual, personal, and low-stress.
- - little groupchats designed for discussion, interaction, communication and most importantly fun
+- **Lightweight Group Chats:** Participate in small, topic-driven group chats designed for interaction, community, and fun.
- - you can meet more people and join chatrooms based on topics (as opposed to connections)
+- **Topic-Based Discovery:** Meet new people and join public chatrooms based on interests, not just existing social connections.

 ## Getting Started
 First, install dependencies using: